awslabs/aws-well-architected-labs/content/Cost/300_Labs/300_Organization_Data_CUR_Connection/1_Create_static_resources_Source.md

 Now you have completed this section you have setup the resources that will enable you to collect your Organizations data.
 We will use these resources in the next section when creating our Lambda function.
 Please return to the sub account you created your S3 bucket in.
 {{% /notice %}}

+{{% /expand%}}

+{{% notice note %}}
+Now you have completed this section there is a bonus part where you can check the Tags on your AWS Accounts.
+These are using in the lambda if you wish.
+{{% /notice %}}

+{{%expand "Click here to see the Bonus Check AWS Organizations Tags" %}}

 ### Bonus Check AWS Organizations Tags
 In the next step we will be setting up a lambda to pull the data from your AWS Organization.
 If you wish to pull your tags from this data too then follow these steps to see your tags.